Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
-In Section 2, we provide a brief overview of the related work in the field.
-Section 3 presents the preliminary knowledge related to the proposed model.
-The model itself, along with its properties, is detailed in Section 4 and Section 5.
-In Section 6, we present the experimental results that validate the accuracy and usefulness of the proposed model.
-We discuss the limitations of our approach and potential directions for future work in Section 7 and conclude our work in Section 8.
+In Section II, we provide a brief overview of the related work in the field.
+Section III presents the preliminary knowledge related to the proposed model.
+The model itself, along with its properties, is detailed in Sections IV and V. In Section VI, we present the experimental results that validate the accuracy and usefulness of the proposed model.
+We discuss the limitations of our approach and potential directions for future work in Section VII, and conclude our work in Section VIII.